ccdc-opensource/csd-python-api-scripts/README.md

 #### TO DO - write instructions on how to download

-## Running scripts through the CSD-Python API Miniconda installed
+## Running scripts through the CSD Python API Miniconda installed

-This requires you to already have the CSD-Python API installed.
+This requires you to already have the CSD Python API installed.

 ##### TODO - Write instructions